 - Proof of identity: As an account holder, you need to present an identification document that proves you to be a legal resident of your country.

-- Residence Status: Although you are not required to be a resident of Malta to open a business account online in Malta, some banks may demand proof of your residence in Malta.
-Note that this can be a prerequisite in case you choose to go for traditional Maltese banks.
+- Residence Status: For some cases you are not always required to be a resident of Malta to open a business account online in Malta.
+Note that this can be a prerequisite in case you choose to go for traditional Maltese banks as Some banks may demand proof of your residence in Malta.

 - Business documentation: Set up all the fundamental business documentation, for example, your business registration certificate, memorandum and articles of association, and any applicable licences or permits expected for your particular industry.

 - Business strategy: Not so common, but you may have to provide a business plan that states your organisation's goals, target market, and financial projections.
 This helps banks to assess the practicality of your business and tailor their services to your requirements.

 - Personal and company financial statements: Be prepared to provide your personal and company financial statements for the past few years.
 This helps your chosen bank evaluate your financial standing and your credit score.